Detroit Lions draft history

 Throughout the history of the NFL draft, the number of rounds and the number of picks have fluctuated significantly, depending on the number of teams in the NFL.
 Thus with 32 teams in the NFL since 2002, there have been 32 standard draft picks per round.
 The number of rounds peaked to 32 in the years during and after World War II, although that number has been routinely reduced down to the current seven rounds per draft.
 The order of the draft selection is derived from the previous season's final standings, with the worst team in the league selecting first and the champion selecting last.
 However, for 12 years from 1947 to 1958, the first overall pick was chosen by a lottery, with that selection replacing what would have been the team's original first-round selection based on their record the previous season.
 When a team won the lottery, they were then removed from the next year's lottery.
 The Lions won the lottery pick in the 1950 NFL draft, using their bonus pick to select Leon Hart, an end from Notre Dame.

 The Lions have selected 15 players who were eventually elected to the Pro Football Hall of Fame.
 Five of these players—Fred Biletnikoff, Otto Graham, Johnny Robinson, Mac Speedie, and Y. A. Tittle—chose not to play for the Lions and instead signed for teams in competing leagues.
 Seven of the Lions' draft picks have won the Associated Press NFL Rookie of the Year Award: Lem Barney (1967), Mel Farr (1967), Earl McCullouch (1968), Al Baker (1978), Billy Sims (1980), Barry Sanders (1989), and Ndamukong Suh (2010).
 The Lions have drafted first overall four times, selecting Frank Sinkwich in 1943, Leon Hart in 1950, Billy Sims in 1980, and Matthew Stafford in 2009.
 They have also drafted at second overall six times: Glenn Davis in 1947, John Rauch in 1949, Charles Rogers in 2003, Calvin Johnson in 2007, Ndamukong Suh in 2010, and Aidan Hutchinson in 2022.
-The Lions participated in the most recent draft in 2025, selecting seven players over seven rounds, including Tyleik Williams as their first-round draft pick.
+The Lions participated in the most recent draft in 2026, selecting seven players over seven rounds, including Blake Miller as their first-round draft pick.